ghiscoding/slickgrid-universal/README.md

 | [slickgrid-universal/webpack-demo-vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/examples/webpack-demo-vanilla-bundle) | [demo](https://ghiscoding.github.io/slickgrid-universal) | Bulma | standalone demo written in plain TypeScript for demo and UI testing (**do not use in production**, this is only for demo/testing purpose). |
 | [Slickgrid-Universal-Vite-Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) | n/a | Bulma | Slickgrid-Universal demo with Vite & TypeScript (**demo purposes only**) |

-The Vanilla Implementation (which is not associated to any framework) was built with [WebPack](https://webpack.js.org/) and is also used to run and test all the UI functionalities [Cypress](https://www.cypress.io/) (E2E tests).
+The Vanilla Implementation (which is not associated to any framework) was built with [WebPack](https://webpack.js.org/) and is also used to run and test all the UI functionalities with [Cypress](https://www.cypress.io/) (E2E tests).
 The [Vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle), which extends the `vanilla-bundle` package is also what we use in our SalesForce implementation (with Lightning Web Component), hence the creation of this monorepo library.

 ### Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E Tests)
 Slickgrid-Universal has **100%** Unit Test Coverage, about ~4,000 Jest unit tests and also +450 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (each framework implementations also have an additional +500 tests)